marshall245/fdic_data/README.md

 docker-compose up
 ```

-With the containers built access is available through the notebook server at url:
+With the containers built access is available through any web browser at url:

 ```http://localhost:5000```